-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Regimen Holgate et al. 6 (2004) Omalizumab at least 0.016 mg/kg/lgE (IU/mL) SC (150 or 300 mg every four weeks, or 225, 300 or 375 mg given every two weeks) plus inhaled fluticasone 1,000 to 2,000 μg daily vs placebo plus inhaled fluticasone 1,000 to 2,000 μg daily Short-/long-acting β 2 - agonists were allowed Demographics DB, MC, PC, PG, RCT Patients 12 to 75 years old with severe allergic asthma who were symptomatic despite inhaled and/or oral corticosteroid use, positive responses on skin prick testing to \geq 1 allergen, total serum IgE \geq 30 to \leq 700 IU/mL, treatment with at least 1,000 μg/day of inhaled fluticasone Primary: Percentage reduction in fluticasone dose Secondary: Absolute reductions in fluticasone dose compared to baseline, reduction in asthma exacerbations, decrease in rescue medication use, PEF and post- bronchodilator spirometry, Responders to omalizumab experienced a significantly greater improvement in quality of life compared to the placebo group.
-Although modest, a significantly greater improvement from baseline in FEV1 was observed in patients treated with omalizumab compared to placebo (75.27 mL; 95% Cl, 44.56 to 105.98; P<0.001). as needed. asthma symptom score, asthma related quality most time points.
-Overall, 58% of omalizumab patients compared to 39% of placebo patients had clinically detectable improvements in quality of life
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Responders to omalizumab experienced a significantly greater improvement in quality of life compared to the placebo group.
+Although modest, a significantly greater improvement from baseline in FEV 1 was observed in patients treated with omalizumab compared to placebo (75.27 mL; 95% CI, 44.56 to 105.98; P<0.001).
+Not reported.
+Holgate et al. 6 (2004) Omalizumab at least 0.016 mg/kg/lgE (IU/mL) SC (150 or 300 mg every four weeks, or 225, 300 or 375 mg given every two weeks) plus inhaled fluticasone 1,000 to 2,000 μ g daily vs placebo plus inhaled fluticasone 1,000 to 2,000 μ g daily Short-/long-acting β_2 - agonists were allowed as needed.
+DB, MC, PC, PG, RCT Patients 12 to 75 years old with severe allergic asthma who were symptomatic despite inhaled and/or oral corticosteroid use, positive responses on skin prick testing to ≥1 allergen, total serum IgE ≥30 to ≤700 IU/mL, treatment with at least 1,000 μg/day of inhaled fluticasone N=246 32 weeks (16 weeks of steroid stable phase, followed by 16 weeks of steroid reduction phase) Primary: Percentage reduction in fluticasone dose Secondary: Absolute reductions in fluticasone dose compared to baseline, reduction in asthma exacerbations, decrease in rescue medication use, PEF and post- bronchodilator spirometry, asthma Primary: The percentage reduction in fluticasone dose was greater among patients treated with omalizumab than among patients treated with placebo (median, 60 vs 50%; P=0.003).
+Secondary: Omalizumab-treated patients achieved greater absolute reduction in fluticasone dose compared to baseline than placebo (median, 750 vs 500 μg/day; P=0.003).
+Patients treated with omalizumab had 35 to 45% lower exacerbation rates than placebo-treated patients and used less rescue medication from visit four onwards (P<0.01).
+Morning PEF remained overall unchanged including during the steroid-reduction phase.
+Omalizumab was associated with greater increases in FEV1 than placebo which were statistically significant at weeks four, 20, 28 and 30 (P values were not reported).
+Treatment with omalizumab led to greater improvements in asthma symptoms over both the steroid-stable and the steroid-reduction phases as compared to placebo, yet P value was not significant for most time points. symptom score, asthma related quality Overall, 58% of omalizumab patients compared to 39% of placebo patients had clinically detectable improvements in quality of life